raghubetina/syllabus-chapters/appdev2.md

 There is no curve[^a_plus] in this course.
 Potentially, everyone could get an `A`; or, everyone could get a `D`.
 So don't worry if it seems like others came in with more experience; don't compare yourself to anyone else.
 Only compare yourself to yourself from yesterday.
 The course is designed for beginners; if you ask lots of questions, learn a little bit each day, and don't fall behind, then you'll be fine.

+[^a_plus]: Since there is no curve, we also do not award `A+`s.
+Many students could, and often do, earn `100%`; and we do not make efforts to create artificial separation just so that we can limit the number of `A+`s.

 **Note:** For this course, when you're looking at assignments in Canvas, it's much more helpful to Show **by Type** rather than Show By Date (click the button in the top-right corner):

 ![](/assets/show-by-type.png)